[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 05/10/1935

-Siklóssy shares details from the Nemzeti Szalon exhibition (Oct 1935), praising the prominent display and popularity of de László's portraits, especially that of Wekerle [111100], which he fought to include and had restored.
+Siklóssy shares details from the Nemzeti Szalon exhibition (Oct 1935), praising the prominent display and popularity of de László's portraits, especially that of Wekerle [possibly 111100], which he fought to include and had restored.
 He promises to send photographs of the hang soon.
 DLA036-0021 is likely a postscript to this letter.

 • Letter from Dr László Siklóssy to de László, Hungarian Letters, 036-0020